KiranCNayak/Setup-Mac/README.md

-# Steps to run on a new MacBook to setup for Web and Mobile Development
+# Steps to follow to install tools on a new MacBook

 Steps: